Staff and Educator Awards

 Questions? earlychildhood@la gov

-Outstanding School Support Employee of the Year Application Portal
+For questions about the Outstanding School Support Employee of the Year Awards program, email [email protected]

 Louisiana Outstanding School Support Employee of the Year